Albany, Georgia: 20th century to present

+1940 tornado gallery

 On April 11, 1906, the Carnegie Library, created by matching funds from the philanthropist Andrew Carnegie, was opened downtown.
 Originally a segregated facility under Jim Crow laws, it was not open to African Americans until after the passage of the Civil Rights Act of 1964.
 It functioned as a library through 1985.
 In 1992, after renovation, the building was reopened as the headquarters of the Albany Area Arts Council.

 In 1912, the downtown U.S. Post Office and courthouse building opened.
 Other federal projects have been important to the city and region.
 In 1937, Chehaw Park was constructed as a part of a New Deal program under the administration of President Franklin D. Roosevelt during the Great Depression.

 Major changes came with the expansion of military facilities in the city, secured by the powerful Southern Block in Congress.
 A U.S. Army Air Corps training base was built near Albany on land owned by the city and leased to the Air Corps for $1 a year.
 Construction of the base and airfield by the Army Corps of Engineers began on March 25, 1941.
 After being used during World War II, the airfield was temporarily deactivated between August 15, 1946, and September 1, 1947.